steph-koopmanschap/jasma/README.md

 To contribute send a message to Greylien#8501 on Discord Or create PR or Fork of this project.

+Currently looking for the following contributions:
+ - Frontend design (UI/UX)
+ - Logo and graphics art
+ - Cybsersecurity
+ - Testing
+ - Ideas and inspiration

 ### Learn More

 To learn more about Next.js, take a look at the following resources: